INTRODUCTION

 Examples of our website processing activities:

-- We use your data for our website statistics, for example we check IP ranges to see visits on our website per individual country.
+- We use your data for our website statistics and engagement, for example we check IP ranges to see visits on our website per individual country.

 Update, Manage and Export your data